top of page

 Our Mission

-Screen Shot 2020-10-16 at 12.41.36 PM.pn
+Screen Shot 2020-10-16 at 12.41.36 PM.png

 Board Member

-managed Local Roots, a restaurant serving local, organic, and sustainably-produced food.
+Diane is a board member of Mpanzi.
+Originally from Indianapolis, Indiana, Diane has lived in Roanoke, Virginia since 1974, with husband Bill, where they raised three children.
+Since 2009, she has owned and managed Local Roots, a restaurant serving local, organic, and sustainably-produced food.
 Having attended an all-girls high school and college, Diane is well aware of the need for education and support of women and girls if we are to have a better world for all.
 During a summer visit to Kenya in 2017, Diane became deeply impressed with the work of Mpanzi and its women members who devote themselves to both their community and their individual growth.
 She is proud to be on board for this important endeavor.

 Christine Headshot-2014.jpg

-leadership on matters relating to international development, socio-cultural affairs, and women's rights.
+Christine Mangale serves as board treasure of Mpanzi and is the Program Director at the Lutheran Office for World Community representing the Lutheran World Federation and the Evangelical Lutheran Church in America at the United Nations in New York.
+She provides leadership on matters relating to international development, socio-cultural affairs, and women's rights.
 Christine has over 15 years of experience with youth on peer education, poverty eradication, HIV/AIDS, and peace and development.
 She is a

 passionate advocate for gender justice and focusses her efforts on preventing and eliminating gender-based violence, advancing education for women and girls,